cameronbourke/closest-location/README.md

 nearestLocation(latitude, longitude, locations);
 ```

-Obviously if you are using Angular it would look something more similiar to this:
+Obviously, if you are using Angular it would look something more similiar to this:
 ```
 LocationService.nearestLocation(latitude, longitude, locations);
 ```